nsbarr/self-therapy/content/posts/my-first-post.md

 The system makes use of various AI technologies, including ChatGPT.
 But the way it uses these technologies is novel.
 Most AI-assisted mental health applications connect individuals to a chatbot, which performs the role of therapist, or compassionate friend.
 Instead, this system uses ChatGPT to unobtrusively augment and expand one’s inner work.
 Following the principles of IFS, the practice partner is in service of the individual's ability to access their Self-energy, and is designed not to become a crutch.

-The system relies depends on the existing protocols of the IFS model, which have been validated and refined over forty years.
+The system relies on the existing protocols of the IFS model, which have been validated and refined over forty years.
 It aspires only to operationalize those protocols in a novel way that is more effective than worksheets and more available than human partners.
 My wish for this work is that it helps more people learn about IFS, develop a self-therapy practice, and build their capacity for healing and transformation.

 ### Graphing the internal social network